wa008/hf-ms-transfer/README.md

 [简体中文](README_CN.md)

-A tool to transfer models from the Hugging Face Hub to the ModelScope platform.
+A tool to transfer models/datasets from the Hugging Face Hub to the ModelScope platform.

 ## Installation